 Vasectomy is a minor surgical procedure that blocks the vas deferens – about two thirds of the way from the upper pole of the testicle to the base of the penis.
 There are two Vas Deferens, or tubes, each carrying sperm from the testicles to the ejaculatory ducts under the bladder where the sperm mixes with semen.
 Sperm are therefore prevented from getting into semen, and are absorbed back into the body.

-Sperm, on the other hand, are produced by the testicles but contribute only 2% of the volume of semen.
+Semen is still ejaculated after vasectomy because semen is made by the prostate gland and seminal vesicle glands under the bladder.
+The only difference is that sperm don’t get into semen after vasectomy.
+Sperm are produced by the testicles but contribute only 2% of the volume of semen.
 The purpose of sperm is to fertilise an egg, whilst semen nourishes and provides a transport medium for the sperm.

 Success is confirmed with a semen test approximately 25 ejaculations and 12-14 week later when the semen is clear of sperm.
 Sex and ejaculation feel the same but pregnancy is prevented.
 The chance of a pregnancy ever occurring after a negative post vasectomy test is exceptionally low at 1 in 2,000.